apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.1.x/migration-guide/migration-to-classic.md

 -  Use `SSLConnectionSocketFactoryBuilder` class to create SSL connection socket factories with custom parameters

--  Explicitly specify TLSv1.2 or TLSv1.3 in order to disable older less versions of the SSL/TLS protocol.
+-  Explicitly specify TLSv1.2 or TLSv1.3 in order to disable older less secure versions of the SSL/TLS protocol.
 Please note all SSL versions are excluded by default.

 -  Use `Timeout` class to define timeouts.